Who is Legally Responsible If My Child is Injured At School?

 Generally speaking, this means that in most situations the government entity and its employees are immune from lawsuits except under very specific circumstances.
 The good news is that most states allow at least some types of lawsuits against school districts for injuries to students.
 The bad news is that there are often very specific and tedious procedures you are required to follow before you can even file the lawsuit.
 Failing to follow these procedures can result in an immediate dismissal of your lawsuit, or your lawsuit might even be barred altogether.

 School injury settlements should not be handled without legal representation.
-If you have a child that has been injured while at school or on school campus contact a personal injury attorney before you give any statements or accept any settlement offers.
+If you have a child that has been injured while at school or on school campus contact a personal injury lawyer before you give any statements or accept any settlement offers.